 Upon successful completion of this program, students should seek an entry-level position as an apprentice in this field or in other related industries.
 Graduates who enter the trade within one year of graduation can expect credit for the first level of technical training for the Refrigeration and Air Conditioning Mechanic apprenticeship.
+The program also includes the first level of the Gas B training; this gives you the opportunity to enter term 2 of our Heating, Ventilation, Air Conditioning and Refrigeration Technician Co-op program.

 Robin Gibson, Refrigeration TQ and IP